 WhY dO U cHaRgE So MuCh 4 PhOtOgRaPhY???????

-The Money Question is probably the most difficult one to answer and the scariest question that a client can ask you, right?
+That’s The Money Question, and it’s probably the most difficult one to answer and the scariest question that a client can ask you, right?
 If you’ve ever been asked by a prospect why you charge what you charge, what are some of the usual answers you’ll give?